manas0540/Job_Market_Trend_Analysis/README.md

 Project Overview:

 Understanding in-demand skills and high-paying job opportunities is critical for career growth.
-This project analyzes job postings data to uncover trends in salaries, skills, and remote opportunities for Data Analysts, using Python , SQL for Data extraction, cleaning, analysis and Power BI for visualization.
+This project analyzes job postings data to uncover trends in salaries, skills, and opportunities for Data Roles , using Python , SQL for Data extraction, cleaning, analysis and Power BI for visualization.

 Key Features: